 Some home remedies that can help cure diaper rashes are:

 Lightly pat the skin dry with a dry washcloth.
-You can also mix 2 table spoons of baking soda in your baby’s bath tub and fill it with warm water.
-Bathe your baby in this water for 3 times a day, for about 10 minutes each time.
+You can also mix 2 tablespoons of baking soda in your baby’s bathtub and fill it with warm water.
+Bathe your baby in this water 3 times a day, for about 10 minutes each time.
 Pat your baby dry and dress her up

 If you are changing diapers on time, yet there are rashes or signs of irritation on the baby’s skin, you could see a doctor.
-When the rashes are severe, a good doctor will recommend products like anti fungal zinc oxide based ointments etc. Use these creams only in the minimum amount as after all they are chemicals!
-If your baby is running a fever along with rashes, or develops pus, reach out your pediatrician for treatment.
+When the rashes are severe, a good doctor will recommend products like anti-fungal zinc oxide-based ointments, etc. Use these creams only in the minimum amount as, after all, they are chemicals!
+If your baby is running a fever along with rashes or develops pus, reach out to your pediatrician for treatment.

 Diaper rashes may be unpleasant and uncomfortable, but they are unlikely to harm your baby as much as you believe.
 The sole exception is when the rash develops into an infection, which can be excruciating at times.